Mimetes: Inflorescence and flower heads

 The flower heads are grouped in cylindric aggregations in the axils of the higher leaves of the stems.
 The bracts that subtend each flower head are either small and woody, or enlarged, bright in colour, papery or fleshy.
 The individual flower heads contain three to thirty-five flowers, relatively few compared to many other Proteaceae genera.
 This, and the sometimes bright coloration of the leaves and bracts in the inflorescence, result in the flower head functioning more or less as a single flower.
 Three types of flower head are distinguished: brush, tube and gullet.
 The flower heads of most species are of the brush-type.
 Flower heads of the brush-type have large perianths, pollen presenters and often bracts in bright and contrasting yellow, white or red.
 The subtending leaves do not differ from other leaves and remain green throughout flowering.
 In the tube-type flower heads, that only occurs in M. pauciflora, the number of flowers per head is reduced down to three (rarely four), and the involucral bracts are short.
-The bright yellow bracteoles of the three flowers together form a long, straight an narrow tube, from which only the perianth limbs and pollen presenters extend.
+The bright yellow bracteoles of the three flowers together form a long, straight and narrow tube, from which only the perianth limbs and pollen presenters extend.
 The tube-type flower head functions comparable to tube-shaped corollas, such as in the large-flowered Erica species.
 The gullet-type flower head uniquely occurs in M. cucullatus and M. fimbriifolius.
 It functions in the same way as Acanthus and many Scrophulariaceae and Lamiaceae flowers.
-The bracts at the side of the stem are smaller, those in sight from the side are enlarged, while the leaf that is subtending the flower head aboved forms a brightly coloured hood.
+The bracts at the side of the stem are smaller, those in sight from the side are enlarged, while the leaf that is subtending the flower head above forms a brightly coloured hood.
 When the flowers open, the styles grow longer, break free from the perianth, and are pressed in the overhead leaf.